 R | | Comedy, Crime

-Two New Yorkers are accused of murder in rural Alabama while on their way back to college, and one of their cousins--an inexperienced, loudmouth lawyer not accustomed to Southern rules and manners--comes in to defend them.
+Two New Yorkers accused of murder in rural Alabama while on their way back to college call in the help of one of their cousins, a loudmouth lawyer with no trial experience.

 In the film, Judge Haller gives Vinny a constant hard time because of Vinny's being from New York City.
 This is ironic, considering that Fred Gwynne, who plays Judge Haller, was a native New Yorker himself, while, oddly, Joe Pesci (Vinny) is not.